Apr 10 2023

 A system for CDR MRV must produce robust, quantitative estimates of net carbon removal and storage durability for different CDR pathways.
 Since CDR pathways are diverse in their approach and maturity, the tools available to make those estimates vary greatly — as do their associated uncertainties.

 With the aim of contributing to a solid foundation for future conversations about CDR MRV, Frontier and CarbonPlan are collaborating to develop and maintain an interactive tool that allows users to explore the quantification capacity and key uncertainties we see in different CDR pathways today.
-The interactive tool currently includes our assessment of nine CDR pathways:
+The interactive tool currently includes our assessment of the following CDR pathways:

-• Alkaline waste mineralization
+• Alkaline Waste Mineralization

 • Biochar

-• Enhanced weathering (EW)
+• Enhanced Weathering

-• Terrestrial biomass sinking
+• Terrestrial Biomass Sinking

 This is not an exhaustive set of long-duration CDR approaches, and we plan to assess additional CDR pathways in the future.